lightyen/ts-paths-resolve-plugin/README.md

 ```

-And then you can import alias instead of annoying path
+And you can import with alias instead of annoying path

 ```js
 // import App from "../../../../App"